 And, at Christmas, well, that was the most special time.
 Thousands would line the streets around Wurzburg's just to see their fantastic animated Christmas windows.
 Of course, with the season came their annual Santa Claus Parade.

 The streets of downtown Grand Rapids would be filled with people and excitement.
 I even hosted it on WOOD-TV in the early 70's as my dear friend Captain Woody.
 HA!
 What fun.

 Wurzburg's moved down Monroe to, what later became Herpolsheimers, now the Grand Rapids Police Department.
 They also opened mall stores, Eastbrook (now Shops at Centerpoint), Southland, and North Kent, as well as Lansing, Kalamazoo and Jackson, eventually, as many department stores have done, all closing.

 What became of the original department store?
 It was torn down, and the area cleared.
-In it’s place?
-The Grand Rapids Art Museum!
+In its place is the Grand Rapids Art Museum.